 Bill Status Purpose H.R.
 3 Transportation Equity Act: A Legacy for Users [S. 732, the Safe, Accountable, Flexible and Efficient Transportation Equity Act of 2005 (SAFETEA)] Passed the House March 10, 2005 (H.Rept.
 109-12).
 Passed the Senate May 17, 2005 Among other provisions, would amend the Clean Air Act conformity provisions, and specify procedures to perform environmental reviews under NEPA for transportation projects.
 Would amend the DOT Act of 1966 regarding protection of historic sites, and specifies funding levels for projects intended to improve air quality and mitigate other environmental impacts H.R.
-6 Energy Policy Act of 2005 Passed the House April 21, 2005 Ordered Reported by the Senate Energy and Natural Resources Committee May 26, 2005 An omnibus energy bill.
-Various environmental provisions include expediting permitting, amendments to the Clean Air Act fuels requirements, funding for MTBE cleanup, and liability protection for renewable fuels producers.
+6 Energy Policy Act of 2005 Passed the HouseApril 21, 2005.
+Passed the Senate June 28, 2005 with several differences from the House version.
+An omnibus energy bill.
+Various environmental provisions include expediting permitting, amendments to the Clean Air Act fuels requirements, funding for MTBE cleanup, and liability protection for renewable fuels and MTBE producers.
 H.R.
 280 Brownfields Redevelopment Enhancement Act Ordered reported from House Financial Services Committee on March 16, 2005.
 Makes HUD brownfields grants more accessible to smaller communities.
 Establishes a pilot program that includes brownfield planning.
 H.R.
 624 To amend the Federal Water Pollution Control Act to authorize appropriations for sewer overflow control grants.
-Approved by House Transportation and Infrastructure Committee May 18, 2005 Amends the Clean Water Act to re- authorize appropriations for sewer overflow grants (sec.
+Approved by House Transportation and Infrastructure Committee May 18, 2005 (H.Rept.
+109-166) Amends the Clean Water Act to re- authorize appropriations for sewer overflow grants (sec.
 221) H.R.
 1359 To amend the Federal Water Pollution Control Act to extend the pilot program for alternative water source projects.
-Approved by House Transportation and Infrastructure Committee May 18, 2005 Amends the Clean Water Act to re- authorize pilot program for alternative water source projects.
+Approved by House Transportation and Infrastructure Committee May 18, 2005 (H.Rept.
+109-167) Amends the Clean Water Act to re- authorize pilot program for alternative water source projects.
 H.R.
 1815 National Defense Authorization Act for FY2006 Passed the House May 25, 2005 (H.Rept.
 109-89).
 Would authorize funding for national defense programs, including environmental cleanup at active, closed, and other former military installations, and former defense nuclear weapons sites.
 Does not include exemptions from the Clean Air Act, Solid Waste Disposal Act, and CERCLA that DOD had requested.
-H.R.
-2361 Interior, Environment and Related Agencies Appropriations Bill FY2006 Passed the House May 19, 2005 (H.Rept.
-109-80) Funds EPA at \$7.8 billion for FY2006.